How to make a WordPress Blog

 Do you want to make a website or blog with WordPress, but think it looks too complicated, or you don’t know where to start?

-Are you unsure about how to do all the things like registering a domain, setting up WordPress, and getting your site up and running?
+Maybe you’re unsure about how to do all the things like registering a domain, setting up WordPress, and getting your site up and running.

 I’m going to show you exactly what to do, step-by-step, and even if you take it slowly, you will have your own WordPress website setup and live within the next hour.